JhonattasFerreira/my-site/content/posts/improving-my-blog/improving-my-blog.en.md

 ---
-title: Improving My Blog with Gray-matter and React-markdown
+title: Improving My Blog
 date: "2024-06-14"
+gif: /improving-my-blog/digital.webp
+altTextGif: A GIF of a stream of images reminiscent of something digital.
 ---

 ![A GIF of a stream of images reminiscent of something digital.](/improving-my-blog/digital.webp)